Serrap/masterpy/README.md

 Files to be added:
-makebeam.py -> It computes beam and window power spectra make_spectra.py: It computes CIB and CIBx[external_tracer] power spectra to make simulated maps
+makebeam.py -> It computes beam and window power spectra make_spectra.py: File to compute theoretical CIB Cls and CIBxexternal_tracer Cls.
+These can be compared to the output from the main pipeline